Lüderitz Airport

 Lüderitz Airport is an airport serving Lüderitz, a town in the ǁKaras Region of Namibia.
 The airport is about 9 km southeast of the center of Lüderitz, on the B4 road.

+In May 2025, the government reportedly sought N$28.8 million allocation for feasibility studies to upgrade infrastructure at several airports, including consideration of renovation and upgrade at Lüderitz airport.